ahmet-dgn/ahmet-dgn/README.md

 ### Hi there I'm Ahmet and I'm a frontend developer👋

-- 🔭 I’m currently working on vanilla javascript
+- 🔭 I’m currently working on Next.js
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Next.js
-- 👯 I’m looking to collaborate on React
+- 👯 I’m looking to collaborate on Next.js
-- 📫 How to reach me: acd@ahmetcandgn.com
+- 📫 How to reach me: ahmetcandgn@gmail.com